 - No new windows should normally be placed within 2.4m of the boundary that they face.
 For two storey extensions there should be no side windows at first floor level that can overlook neighbouring houses.

-- Add a side-return extension to create a kitchen diner
+- Adding a side-return extension to create a kitchen diner

-Create a Kitchen Diner in a Terraced House Extension
+How to Create a Kitchen Diner Extension on a Terraced House

 Small, narrow kitchens or single-skin brickwork add-ons are very common in Edwardian and Victorian terraces.
 They also often adjoin an outside WC and/or coal store.